 Plan for growth

 The rise of online sales and home deliveries has made the holiday period even busier than in the past – increasing well over 10% and it’s expected to be ever higher this year.
 With this in mind take the time out to look over your past freight volumes.
-This enables you predict popularity of your products, the volumes you will need to keep up with demand and where you have previously fallen short.
+This enables to you predict popularity of your products, the volumes you will need to keep up with demand and where you have previously fallen short.

 Let us know if you’re going to have significantly higher than usual volumes – this allows us to arrange the extra capacity needed.